 One of the SPS priorities is maintaining family contact and promoting positive relationships while the family member is in custody.
 For young people this aligns with article 37 UNCRC which states children detained in custody should be able to maintain contact with their families except in exceptional circumstances.

-Partnership working with the young person, family members, and all relevant professionals throughout the young person’s period of detention is fundamental to ensure positive outcomes and successful reintegration.
+Partnership working with the child or young person, family members, and all relevant professionals throughout their period of detention is fundamental to ensure positive outcomes and successful reintegration.

 Prior to admission to YOI

-The young person must have a court warrant naming the establishment to which he/she is to be admitted.
+The child or young person must have a court warrant naming the establishment to which he/she is to be admitted.

 Resources for this page